Chief Researcher, PhD (Econ.)

 Hanna Pesola’s research focuses on labour markets and immigration-related issues.
-Her ongoing research studies the effects of unemployment benefits and educational choices of immigrants’s children.
-Hanna also works in the researcher services section of Statistics Finland on developing research data.
+Her ongoing research studies e.g. the educational choices of immigrants’s children and labour market outcomes of immigrants.
+Hanna also works in Statistics Finland Research Services on developing research data.
 She gained her PhD in economics from Aalto University in 2011.

 Huttunen, K., Pesola, H. (2022).
 COVID-19 and labour market outcomes by gender in Finland.
 Nordic Economic Policy Review 2022: COVID-19 Effects on the Economy in the Nordics.